waggle-sensor/application-profiling/live_profiling/README.md

 ![](readme_pics/example_running_hooked_app.png)

+If you want to see the Prometheus client HTTP endpoint, enable `-p 9090:9090` on Docker to expose a port on the container to view the metrics.

 Note that this run command also uses `-v /metrics:/metrics`.
 This app is now sending metrics!
 You can see the metrics tables updated on the Prometheus client like this:

 ![](readme_pics/example_updated_table.png)

 Right now you can see `0` as the only key of the metrics table.
 This is the app id of the first app that has connected to the socket.
+Every new app that connects will be assigned a number one more than the last.

+(*TODO*) In the future it would be helpful to add an app-id field to the metrics table.
+That way the metrics collector could pass on more information to the edge controller to help it keep track of managing the apps.
+At the moment a 0...n numbering system is fine (since I haven't incorporated this into the edge controller), but in the future a more systematic approach like having the Docker container ID as the metrics table key would be helpful to add.

 The advantage of using a metrics table is that some metrics can be updated at different times.